tetrakai1/SoccerManager.jl/README.md

 ### Multi-threading
 - The `@multi` macro defined in [SoccerManager.jl](src/SoccerManager.jl) can be used to switch between multi-threading libraries at compile time.
 Use `@batch` unless nesting multiple multi-threaded loops (then use `@threads`).
 - Set the `--threads` command-line argument to the number of physical cores, not threads
-- A league of 20 teams can play only 10 games in parallel, so unless nesting inside an outer loop only 10 threads are needed
+- A league of 20 teams can play only 10 games in parallel, so unless nesting inside an outer loop `@batch` is best and only 10 threads are needed
+- On the other hand, the algorithm in the [fitratings.jl](examples/fitratings.jl) script plays multiple replicates of the same season in parallel to average out the random variation.
+For this usecase `@threads` is best, and `nreps*10` threads are ideal.
+NB: due to the composability of `@threads` performance can still benefit from multi-threading even if oversubscribed.

 ## Performance Benchmarks
 #### System Specs